3slicesofpi/concept-1b/References/Orthodox Magic Foundations.md

 Processors manipulate the wave functions of mana instances and then attach the changed mana together to form long mana strings, which would be used in catalysts to do magic.

+In magic formations, processors are arranged together in large groups for the fast and efficient manipulation of mana wave functions.
+These are called processing groups.

-Mana processing is one of the most complicated parts of the magic formation as extreme accuracy and precision is needed, while demand for raw throughput is high.
+Mana processing groups are one of the most complicated parts of the magic formation as extreme accuracy and precision is needed, while demand for raw throughput is high.

 Flux, a product of errant processors producing incomplete or faulty mana-strings can also be formed and must be cleared.